-If you have trouble using AirPort Extreme wireless communication:
+If you have trouble using AirPort Extreme wireless communication

-- Make sure you have properly configured the software according to the instructions that came with your base station. - Make sure the computer or network you are trying to connect to is running and has a wireless access point. - Make sure you are within antenna range of the other computer or the network's access point.
+- Make sure the computer or network you are trying to connect to is running and has a wireless access point. - Make sure you have properly configured the software according to the instructions that came with your base station or access point. - Make sure you are within antenna range of the other computer or the network's access point.
 Nearby electronic devices or metal structures can interfere with wireless communication and reduce this range.
-Repositioning or rotating the computer may improve reception. - Check the AirPort signal level.
-You may see up to four bars in the AirPort status icon in the menu bar.
+Repositioning or rotating the computer might improve reception.